(CNN)Here's a look at Islamic State in Iraq and Syria (ISIS).

 June 24, 2015 - The Syrian government reports that ISIS militants have destroyed two Muslim holy sites in Palmyra.
 The group attacked a 500-year-old shrine and a tomb where a descendent of the Prophet Mohammed's cousin was reportedly buried.

-June 26, 2015 - A gunman kills at least 38 people at a beachfront Tunisian hotel, the same day terrorists behead a man in France and a bomb kills at least 27 people at a mosque in Kuwait.
-ISIS claims responsibility for the attacks in Tunisia and Kuwait.
+June 26, 2015 - A gunman kills at least 38 people at a beachfront Tunisian hotel, and a bomb kills at least 27 people at a mosque in Kuwait.
+ISIS claims responsibility for the attacks.

 July 4, 2015 - The Syrian Observatory for Human Rights reports it has received a video showing ISIS militants executing 25 captives in the Syrian city of Palmyra.

-July 17, 2015 - As Iraqi civilians celebrate the end of the Ramadan holiday in Diyala Province near Baghdad, ISIS detonates an ice truck in a crowded marketplace, killing at least 120 people and wounding at least 160 more.
+July 17, 2015 - As Iraqi civilians celebrate Eid al-Fitr, a holiday marking the end of the fast for Ramadan, ISIS detonates an ice truck in a crowded marketplace, killing at least 120 people and wounding at least 160 more.